 Step 4: Setting The Table

-Now that the back is set up, work your way towards the front with declining containers until you’ve reached just the table top.
+Now that the back is set up, work your way toward the front with declining containers until you’ve reached just the table top.
 Here you can display small trays, plates, and bowls.

 Step 5: Rounding Up The Décor